 Blog

-Retired Teachers in Illinois: Is TRS Really the Best Option?
+Retired Teachers in Illinois: Is TRS Really the Best Option In 2025?

-Retired Teachers in Illinois: Is TRS Really the Best Option?
+Retired Teachers in Illinois: Is TRS Really the Best Option In 2025?

 What Is TRS?

 Retirement benefits are determined by a formula in state law that includes age, final average salary at retirement, and total creditable service time.
-At the end of fiscal year 2016, TRS had 406,855 members and processed more than $5.8 billion in benefits (Illinois.gov).
+As of 2023, TRS has 448,000 members and assets of $66.3 billion (Teachers' Retirement System of the State of Illinois).

-One of the benefits available to retired teachers is TRAIL, or the Total Retiree Advantage Illinois (TRAIL) Program.
+One of the benefits available to retired teachers, annuitants, and survivors in Illinois is TRAIL, or the Total Retiree Advantage Illinois (TRAIL) Program.
 This is essentially a few Medicare Advantage plans you can choose from.
-It didn’t used to be that way, though.
-Prior to February 1, 2014, retired teachers enjoyed a program that resembled a Medicare Supplement Plan F.

 TRIP and TRAIL – Understanding Your Options As a Retired Teacher